 Given the time it takes to implement these review procedures, it is possible that a student could be dismissed after he/she has registered for classes and perhaps started attending them.
 If that is the case, the student will be dropped from the classes with a full refund.

 Students who do not meet the professional standards established by their department may be dismissed from their graduate program.
-In cases where a student fails to satisfy departmental program requirements, the Dean of Graduate Education and Research, upon the recommendation of the adviser and the department head or the college dean, may dismiss the student from their graduate program and/or all graduate level courses.
+In cases where a student fails to satisfy departmental program requirements, the Dean of Graduate Studies and Research, upon the recommendation of the adviser and the department head or the college dean, may dismiss the student from their graduate program and/or all graduate level courses.